 The idea that “… the kids of today aren’t as good as when I was a kid …”, has been around for thousands of years.

 Generation Y, more commonly referred to as “Millennials”, are people born between 1981 and 1996 (but these years vary).
-Criticisms of millennials are that they’re lazy, entitled, and self-obsessed.
+Hot take think pieces and “news” stories like to malign millenials as lazy, entitled, and self-obsessed.
 The general narrative is that this younger generation is not as disciplined as the hard-working older generations.
 This is frequently accompanied by a “things were better when I was younger” mindset.
-While millennials have been a recent target of this kind of criticism, this kind of criticism is nothing new.
+While millennials have been recent targets of this kind of criticism, this kind of criticism is nothing new.